Sarafian/sarafian.github.io/_posts/plantuml/2021-02-24-plantuml-tips-tricks-1.md

 @enduml
 ```

-Note that the spaces inside the `<back></back>` element are intentional and each space represent one vertical line and 3 represent almost a square.

 ![Color coded legend](/assets/images/posts/plantuml/2021-02-24-plantuml-tips-tricks-1/legend.svg "Color coded legend")

 When sequence is important then I use a numbering scheme like this